przelewy24/p24-mobile-lib-ios/README.md

 ### Adding dependencies

-Library files (`libP24.a`, `P24.h`) should be added to the project.
+Library file (`libP24.xcframework`) should be added to the project.
 In order to add them, perform the following:

 - select „File → Add Files To” in Xcode
-- select the folder containing the library
+- select library file
-- select option „Copy items into destination folder (if needed)”
+- select option „Copy items if needed"
-- select option „Create groups for any added folders”
+- select option „Create groups”
 - in the field „Add to targets” select all the elements to which a library can be added

-Make sure that the Target settings have been updated properly.
-File `libP24.a` should be added automatically in the field „Link Binary With Libraries”, bookmark „Build Phases”.
-In order to check that, perform the following:

-- select project in “Project Navigator”
-- select the Target in which the library is to be used
-- select bookmark “Build Phases”
-- select section “Link Binary With Libraries”
-- if file`libP24.a` is not on the list, drag it from the “Project Navigator” window
-- repeat the steps above for all the Targets in which a library is to be used

-The following libraries are required and must be added to the Target:

-- Security.Framework
-- UIKit.Framework
-- Foundation.Framework
-- libz
-- WebKit
-- PassKit

-The above libraries must be added in section „Link Binary With Libraries”, bookmark „Build Phases”.
-The operation must be performed for each Target in which a library is to be used.

 ### Preparation of project

-Add flags „-ObjC” i „-lstdc++” in field „Other Linker Flags” in Target settings.
-In order to add them, perform the following:

-- select bookmark „Build Settings” in Target settings
-- set field value „Other Linker Flags” to „-ObjC -lstdc++”.
-Field „Other Linker Flags” is in the „Linking” section
-- The steps above must be performed for each Target in which a library is to be used.

 Add the setting below to the configurational file `Info.plist`  of the application: